MicrosoftDocs/AdaptiveCards/AdaptiveCards/schema-explorer/authentication.md

 ## Authentication

 Defines authentication information associated with a card.
-This maps to the `OAuthCard` type defined by the Bot Framework ([https://docs.microsoft.com/dotnet/api/microsoft.bot.schema.oauthcard](https://docs.microsoft.com/dotnet/api/microsoft.bot.schema.oauthcard)).
+This maps to the [`OAuthCard`](/dotnet/api/microsoft.bot.schema.oauthcard) type defined by the Bot Framework.

 **Introduced in version 1.4**